and1hof/and1hof.github.io/_posts/2022-12-07-trusted-types-xss.md

 [Content-Security-Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) attempted to mitigate XSS by performing a blanket block on common sinks like `eval()` and `inline script` - disabling them in a _secure by default_ manner.
 But the number of sinks in a modern web browser is so vast that managing all of them is an impossible task without sacrificing functionality.

-Uncommon, but powerful XSS sinks like `HTMLScriptElement.src`, `HTMLElement.manifest` or `Link.imagesrcset` offer developers unique and potent mechanisms for creating and maintaing complex applications and state - but at the cost of additional XSS risk.
+Uncommon, but powerful XSS sinks like `HTMLScriptElement.src`, `HTMLElement.manifest` or `Link.imagesrcset` offer developers unique and potent mechanisms for creating and maintaining complex applications and state - but at the cost of additional XSS risk.

 Third-party solutions for defending against XSS, like the industry-standard sanitizer [DOMPurify](https://github.com/cure53/DOMPurify) exist - but are competing against the browser to offer a secure application context.
 That means when the browser updates, these tools too must update - and rapidly!